xoofx/xoofx.github.io/_posts/2020-03-06-stark-language-frontend-compiler.md

 In the case of `List<int>` the iterator state is simply an integer, the index of the element.

-The generated code under the wood is doing something like this:
+The generated code under the hood is doing something like this:

 ```stark
 public static func sum(indices: List<int>) -> int {